Sunday, 28 September 2025

 NRL Regular Season : 2025

 The 2025 regular season has finished.
 Teams played 24 matches and had three byes to complete 27 rounds.
 So how did they go?
 Most teams had tough injury runs, the demands of modern sport ensure that is the case.
-Ignoring that, here we go from bottom to top with brief opinion for each club.
+Ignoring that, here we go from bottom to top with a brief opinion for each club.

 Newcastle Knights: They lacked quality in depth, especially in the forwards.
 They went from a finals appearance to last in one season.
 The coach then left as expected.